Bolexzy/alx-higher_level_programming/0x0B-python-input_output/README.md

 # Input/Output
-Project done during **Full Stack Software Engineering studies** at **Holberton School**.
+Project done during **Full Stack Software Engineering studies** at **ALX Africa**.
 It aims to learn how to open, read, write and append files from a script in **Python**.

 ## Technologies
+- Scripts written in Bash 5.0.17(1)
-* Python Scripts are written with Python 3.4.3
+- Python Scripts are written with Python 3.8.1
+- C files are compiled using gcc 9.4.01
+- C files are written according to the C90 standard
-* Tested on Ubuntu 14.04 LTS
+- Tested on Ubuntu 20.04 LTS

 ## Files